invertase/react-native-firebase-docs/v3.0.*/installation/javascript.md

 ## Multiple app instances

 RNFirebase v3 supports multiple app instances out of the box.
-For information on usage, follow the [ref core].
+For more information on see the [initializing multiple apps documentation](version /core/initialize-apps).